dedis/popstellar/fe2-android/docs/README.md

 When the network dispatches a WebSocket message to the application, the embedded Scarlet service handles it and transforms it into a Java Object using Gson as the Json Parser.

-`LAONetworkManager` then hands them to the `MessageHandler` that will use the application's `DataRegistry` to pass the Data message to the right handler.
+The `LAONetworkManager` then hands the message over to the `MessageHandler`, which will in turn use the application's `DataRegistry` to pass the
+Data message to the right handler.
 The `handler` submodule is responsible for processing different kind of messages, based on their types, and update the application state as needed.